 In this way only will the youngster have a clear idea of what the adult synagogue should be, thus seeking its implementation in later life.
 The teenage model of synagogue life can conceivably influence the present adult congregation to seek higher standards of involvement.
 We should not underestimate the possibility of good ideas “trickling upwards.”

-The organization should provide the opportunity to experience the Mitzvot both as a group and as individuals, in order to help the individual to make an intelligent choice as to the degree of his personal observance in later years.
+The organization should provide the opportunity to experience the Mitzvot both as a group and as individuals, in order to help all our young people make an intelligent choice as to the degree of their personal observance in later years.
 Shabbat, the Holidays, Prayer, Kashrut, Tzedakah, G’milut Chasadim, amongst others, should be stressed as imperatives derived from our tradition.
 A sense of those moral and ritual imperatives inherent in Judaism should be fostered.
 USY views the ethical and ritual areas as leading one to the other in thought and deed.

 Suggested Methods of Implementation: